School Liaison Programs

 SLO officer reads books to young people to encourage reading books while humanizing the police officer and the uniform.
 The books are always age specific content centering on the topics of kindness and anti-bullying and pro-social behaviour.

-Presentation geared towards grades 5,6 & 7 which aims to promote good choices and young people begin exploring online platforms.
+Presentation geared towards grades 5, & 7 which aims to promote good choices as young people begin exploring online platforms.
 Discusses the dangers of befriending individuals online whom they don’t know in person.
 Discusses the dangers of sexting and sharing of intimate photos online.
 Discusses online behavioural expectations and the permanent nature of their digital footprint.

 Delivered to grade 8 students to highlight the opioid crisis, the dangers of the current illicit drug environment and ways to keep themselves safe and how to keep watch over each other.